General information

 Benefit and risks of the test

 Everyone receives some radiation every day from the radioactivity in the air, food we eat and even from space.
-The amount of radiation in a nuclear medicine test is similar to your natural exposure over one year so the risks0991 associated with it are low.
+The amount of radiation in a nuclear medicine test is similar to your natural exposure over a year and a half.
+The risks associated with this are low.

 The main benefit of the test is making the correct diagnosis, so you can get the treatment that is right for you.
 This benefit is far greater than the small risk from radiation.